Scholarships for Children of Active-duty Police and Firefighters

 South Carolina

 The South Carolina Law Enforcement Officers' Foundation awards three scholarships to seniors who will be continuing their education in South Carolina.
-The deadline is February 15, 2013.
+The deadline is in mid-February.
 The awards are:

 • One $5,000 Scholarship